DogeTheBeast/College_notes/PHY 157/Thermodynamics/Cyclic processes/Cyclic Process.md

 # Cyclic Process

-Cyclic processes are processes graphed on a x-y plane with Pressure on the y axis and Volume on the x
+Cyclic processes are processes graphed on a x-y plane with Pressure on the y-axis and Volume on the x-axis.

 ![[cyclic graph.png]]